 PolyJet is a 3D printing technology that jets layers of liquid photopolymer as thin as 16 microns (0.0006”) to build models and prototypes with extremely complex geometries, fine details, and smooth surfaces.
-You can even combine multiple materials in one print to create over-molded parts and models with multiple durometers.
+You can even combine multiple colors and materials in one print to create over-molded parts and models with multiple durometers.
 The PolyJet rapid prototyping process uses high-resolution ink-jet technology to produce parts quickly and economically – making it an excellent option for presentation models, detailed prototypes, and master patterns.

 Benefits of PolyJet